theme-ontology/tstp/README.md

 These observations are not generally interesting.
 Should the flatness of tables ever be the topic of a story, the appropriate themes are probably something to do with philosophy and perception.

-The useful/interesting conditions taken together imply that a named theme should be something that we can find in several different stories but do not expect to find in every other story.
+The *useful*/*interesting* conditions taken together imply that a named theme should be something that we can find in several different stories but do not expect to find in every other story.

 ### Choice Theme, Major Theme and Minor Theme

-If there is a named theme that meets the requiremetns above, it may be used as a minor theme (or higher) whenever it is unambiguously featured.
+If there is a named theme that meets the requirements above, it may be used as a minor theme (or higher) whenever it is unambiguously featured.
-If it is difficullt to reach reasonable consensus on whether it was featured or not, use a suitable generalization or omit it.
+If it is difficult to reach reasonable consensus on whether it was featured or not, use a suitable generalization or omit it.
 The rest is highly subjective but the rules of thumb are:

 If a theme is featured throughout most or at least a major part of the story, or if it is purposely part of the conclusion, then it is a major theme.